caglaralkan/MDEF/docs/term2/01-Design for the Next Billion Seconds.md

-10 to the powew of 12 seconds.
+10 to the power of 12 seconds.
 Another way to count 31,4 years.
 Time is relative!
 So design is?

 During the first day of lecture, Andres shared his background and his design approach with us.
 The possible futures rather than singular one was really inspirational.